ao1220/ao1220.github.io/_research/Brain_Mechanism_in_MCI_Patients_during_Movie-watching_1.md

   Figure 4.
 (A) Negative edges and the corresponding straight-line graphs.
 (B) Positive edges and the corresponding line graphs.
 Negative edges: t-values < 0; positive edges: t-values > 0.
 T-test: ΔPSI MCI vs ΔPSI NC; Δ = PSI high-recall – PSI low-recall, p<0.05; error bar: SE.
 </div>
 <br>
-&nbsp;&nbsp;Furthermore, the changes in synchronous connectivity are related to cognitive function which has been suggested by the correlation with neuropsychological assessment scores.
+&nbsp;&nbsp;&nbsp;&nbsp;Furthermore, the changes in synchronous connectivity are related to cognitive function which has been suggested by the correlation with neuropsychological assessment scores.
 <br>

 ![Figure 5.
 Connection strength matrix](/images/fig3-v2.jpg)